Fight against malaria unites old foes in Myanmar

 "Some people are still very suspicious," he said.
 "They are suspicious of drugs coming from the central government and are even concerned about the insecticide-treated mosquito nets."

-Aung Kyaw Htwe, the government's health director of Kayin state, said that after decades of conflict all sides had to recognise that it would take time to build trust.
+Aung Kyaw Htwe, the government's health director of Kayin state, said that after decades of conflict all sides had to recognize that it would take time to build trust.

 "Before the ceasefire, we had no systematic quality healthcare in this area," he said, speaking at his office in Hpa-an.
 "We're negotiating with the ethnic groups.
 They're very important stakeholders."